GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/nav-mesh-pathfinding/index.md

 **Cell size**
 Compare the cell size for obstacle collision mask rasterization.
 While an object is needed, this will apply to all objects using the behavior.

-**Area bottom bound shared property**
-Compare the property value for the area bottom bound.

-**Area left bound shared property**
-Compare the property value for the area left bound.

-**Area right bound shared property**
-Compare the property value for the area right bound.

-**Area top bound shared property**
-Compare the property value for the area top bound.

-**Cell size shared property**
-Compare the property value for the cell size.

-**IsometricRatio shared property**
-Compare the property value for the isometricRatio.

-**Viewpoint shared property**
-Compare the property value for the viewpoint.

 ### Behavior expressions

 | Expression | Description |  |